-While his place in hip-hop is contested, Lil Dicky's place on this list is purely skill-related — he managed to hold his own on a track alongside rap royalty Snoop Dogg, that alone merits a mention.
-Dicky’s contention is not a matter of talent, rather one of intent; While he can deliver a rhyme flipping the stereotype of the rapper on its head, he often does so disrespectfully.
-I mean, this is the same guy who admitted he “started rapping simply to get attention comedically.”
-It's clear in the content of his satirical raps that he doesn't love hip-hop, he loves what hip-hop's capable of doing for him.
-Lil Dicky is an unashamed example of someone cashing in on his white privilege in an art form that is historically black.
-But hey, he can rap right?
+While his standing in hip-hop is contested, Lil Dicky's place on this list is purely skill-related — he managed to hold his own on a track alongside rap royalty Snoop Dogg, and that alone merits a mention.
+Dicky's contention is not a matter of talent, but rather one of intent; While he can deliver a rhyme flipping the stereotype of the rapper on its head, he often does so disrespectfully.

 9. Lil Durk

-One of Chicago’s most compelling narrators, Lil Durk achieved one of drill’s greatest crossovers.
-Past the autotuned vocals, Durk’s lyrics powerfully utilize elements of memoir, journalism, and fiction to capture life in what he describes as “the trenches.”
-From Signed to the Streets to Love Songs 4 the Streets, Durk’s discography chronicles his signing and split from Def Jam and lavishly captures one of hip-hop’s greatest anomalies: staying loyal to your roots while pursuing fame and dollars.
+One of Chicago's most compelling narrators, Lil Durk achieved one of drill's greatest crossovers.
+Past the autotuned vocals, Durk's lyrics powerfully utilize elements of memoir, journalism, and fiction, to capture life in what he describes as "the trenches."
+From Signed to Just Cause Y'all Waited 2, Durk's discography chronicles his signing and split from Def Jam and lavishly captures one of hip-hop's greatest anomalies: staying loyal to your roots while pursuing fame and dollars.